KKrishna11/MindGenAI/README.md

 At MindGen AI, we're revolutionizing education with our advanced AI-powered platform.
 Unlike traditional learning methods, we tailor our courses to your individual learning style, ensuring a personalized and engaging experience every step of the way.

-Personalized Learning Paths
+•Personalized Learning Paths
-Comprehensive Curriculum
+•Comprehensive Curriculum
-Interactive Learning Tools
+•Interactive Learning Tools

-Seamless Integration
+•Seamless Integration
-24/7 Support
+•24/7 Support
-Affordable Pricing Options
+•Affordable Pricing Options

 ## Getting Started
 First, run the development server: